rahulnsecc/AI_4_all/agentic/autogen/azure_cost_optimizer/README.md

    pip install -r requirements.txt
    ```
 3. Set up environment variables:
-   - Copy `.env.example` to `.env` and fill in the required Azure credentials.
+   - Copy `.env.example` to `.env` and fill in the required Azure credentials and Groq API key.

 4. Run the optimizer:
    ```bash